- Published on 1964

 PAUL 1985: “John used to egg me on.
 He used to say, ‘Come on, Paul, knock the shit out of ‘Kansas City,’ just when the engineers thought they had a vocal they could handle.”

-Info about “Kansas City/Hey-Hey-Hey-Hey” medley
+About “Kansas City/Hey-Hey-Hey-Hey” medley

 “Kansas City” is a rhythm and blues song written by Jerry Leiber and Mike Stoller in 1952.
 First recorded by Little Willie Littlefield the same year, the song later became a chart-topping hit when it was recorded by Wilbert Harrison in 1959.
 “Kansas City” is one of Leiber and Stoller’s “most recorded tunes, with more than three hundred versions”, with several appearing in the R&B and pop record charts.